luoziwei-IT/Lab1/README.md

 - Documentation

 ## What I Learned
-This lab improved my understanding of how Active Directory, DNS, and domain authentication work together in a Windows domain environment.
+This lab improved my understanding of how Active Directory, DNS, and domain authentication.